 MFront

-exports information about the material property that
+exports information about the material properties

 description of those variables.